martent/sitesearch/README.md

 On a fresh server running a base install of Ubuntu 14.04:

 1. Add `app_runner` as a sudo user.
-2. Log on to the server as `app_runner` and download the provisioning files:
+2. Log on to the server as `app_runner` and download the two provisioning files needed:

         $ wget https://raw.githubusercontent.com/malmostad/puppet-mcommons/master/bootstrap.sh
         $ wget https://raw.githubusercontent.com/malmostad/sitesearch/master/puppet/server.pp